 For a couple weeks I was almost a somebody.

 It didn’t last long.
-Mostly because of my big mouth and affinity for painful truths.
+Mostly because of my big mouth, affinity for painful truths, and working class contempt for those born into wealth.
 Which is why I now run the tiny nonprofit Cynical Times with six national journalism awards and a master’s degree from The Columbia University School of Journalism.

 I ran into Colbert shortly after his monologue at an opulent after-party hosted by one of the financial news services.
 The guest list included both winning Super Bowl quarterbacks; a bunch of actors, actresses, singers and models; and both Serena Williams and her sister Venus.